pAnhTri/will-you-be-my-boba/README.md

   - Click on the **"IDK..."** button on top of the flavor card to let the app add a flavor tag to the current ones for you.
   - The **"IDK..."** button can only be clicked when less than 3 flavors have been selected

+- **Show Distances in Miles**

+  - Click on **Allow Distances** to be prompted with the browser's geolocation permission
+  - Once enabled, the app will show the closest available shop from the current location, calculated with the Haversine formula

+- **Sort Bobas**

+  - Click on the Sort by **Name** button to sort the boba list by name.
+  - Click on the Sort by **Enjoyment** button to sort the boba list by the boba's **Enjoyment** score.
+  - _OPTIONAL_ If geolocation is allowed, the Sort by **Distance** button becomes avaiable to sort the boba list by the distance from the current location to the closes shop.

 - **Viewing Boba Details**
   Click on a boba entry to view: